Scholarships and Incentives

 TivnUSY: Building Justice

 Join USY on an exciting new partnership with Tivnu, a hands-on, Portland-based organization that provides a literal opportunity to build community.
-Spend two weeks of your summer – July 7-21 – making a difference in the lives of others through construction and other worthwhile projects in Portland, Oregon with this incredible organization and USY.
+(Tivnu: Building Justice also offers a Jewish, hands-on, social justice Gap Year Program).
+Spend two weeks of your summer making a difference in the lives of others through construction and other worthwhile projects in Portland, Oregon with this incredible organization and USY.
 Click here to review more details about this meaningful, hands-on opportunity.

 - Deepen their understanding of some of today’s most pressing social issues, including housing, food, and environmental quality;